BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ```

 In this architecture, the client is supposed to update the DAG source file for each new type.
-A codegen would do this on behalf of the client, but the codegen would be more complex than the oone we had in the C++ solution.
+A codegen would do this on behalf of the client, but the codegen would be more complex than the one we had in the C++ solution.

 I will not go more details with the java solution.
 The performance superiority of the static definitions of the C++ core tastes stronger.